imagej/imagej.github.io/_pages/plugins/denoiseg.md

 # Installation

-The DenoiSeg FIJI Plugin is part of the CSBDeep update site.
+The DenoiSeg Fiji Plugin is part of the CSBDeep update site.
 Look [here](/update-sites/following), for detailed instructions on how to install an update site.
 Or just follow these steps:

 1. Start ImageJ / Fiji
 2. Open the updater via `Help > Update...`